5 Posing Techniques for Portrait Photography

 Tip #3 – Make your subject pose like a pro

-Having the subject turn their shoulders and body turned slightly away from the camera helps to give the pose a natural, candid feel.
+Having the subject turn their shoulders and body slightly away from the camera helps to give the pose a natural, candid feel.
 An unusually high or low perspective can also make the portrait photograph more impactful, especially in the right setting and background.

 Tip #4 – Light your subject well

-In general, natural daylight is the best light source for clicking portrait photographs.
+Natural daylight is the best light source for clicking portrait photographs.
 This is especially true for budding photographers who do not have studio lighting equipment.

 Tip #5 – Find out the focal length that flatters your subject